Flying Down to Rio

-Flying Down to Rio is a 1933 American pre-Code RKO musical film famous for being the first screen pairing of Fred Astaire and Ginger Rogers, although Dolores del Río and Gene Raymond received top billing and the leading roles.
+Flying Down to Rio is a 1933 American pre-Code musical film most famous for being the first screen pairing of Fred Astaire and Ginger Rogers, although lead actors Dolores del Río and Gene Raymond received top billing.
 Among the featured players are Franklin Pangborn and Eric Blore.
 The songs in the film were written by Vincent Youmans (music), Gus Kahn and Edward Eliscu (lyrics), with musical direction and additional music by Max Steiner.
-During the initial year that a Best Original Song was given during 7th Academy Awards, the film obtained a nomination for MUSIC (Song) – "Carioca," Music by Vincent Youmans; Lyrics by Edward Eliscu and Gus Kahn [came in 3rd].
-Ironically, the song lost to "The Continental" from The Gay Divorcee, the subsequent film of Fred Astaire and Ginger Rogers (the duo now top-billed) after Flying Down to Rio.
+During the 7th Academy Awards, the film was nominated for the new category of Best Original Song for "Carioca", but it lost to "The Continental" from The Gay Divorcee, the next Astaire and Rogers film (and their first with top billing).

-The black-and-white film (later computer-colorized) with, according to Arlene Croce's The Fred Astaire and Ginger Rogers Book, a color-tinted sequence, was directed by Thornton Freeland and produced by Merian C. Cooper and Lou Brock.
+The black-and-white film, which had a color-tinted sequence, was directed by Thornton Freeland and produced by Merian C. Cooper and Lou Brock.
 The screenplay was written by Erwin S. Gelsey, H. W. Hanemann and Cyril Hume, based on a story by Lou Brock and a play by Anne Caldwell.
 Linwood Dunn did the special effects for the celebrated airplane-wing dance sequence at the end of the film.
 In this film, Dolores del Río became the first major actress to wear a two-piece women's bathing suit onscreen.

-Astaire and Rogers made nine musical films at RKO from 1933 to 1939: Flying Down to Rio (1933), The Gay Divorcee (1934), Roberta (1935), Top Hat (1935), Follow the Fleet (1936), Swing Time (1936), Shall We Dance (1937), Carefree (1938), and The Story of Vernon and Irene Castle (1939).
-The Barkleys of Broadway, their only color film, was produced later at MGM, in 1949.
+The film follows composer Roger Bond as he falls in love with Brazilian woman Belinha De Rezende, although she is actually already engaged to a friend of Roger's.
+Roger's bandmate Fred Ayres and Ayres' companion Honey Hale support Roger through various musical misadventures.